 Midges (family Chironomidae) are small, non-biting flies that look a lot like mosquitoes.
+These insects can be found almost anywhere.
+There are about 670 species of midges in our part of the world.

 Midges often occur in huge swarms, usually in the evening, especially in Edmonton's lakeside communities.
 Although the insects are harmless, large numbers of them can be annoying and can cause concern to homeowners as they are commonly mistaken for clouds of mosquitoes.